lalugue/nerf-servo-targets/README.md

 # Remote-controlled Lego Nerf Targets

 Remote-controlled targets for foam blasters made mostly out of Lego (and Lego-compatible) blocks!
-Demo: [YouTube]()

-The blog article has more details on the build:
+Check out the [blog](https://lalugue.github.io/blog/remote-controlled-nerf-targets) for a demo and more details on the build!

 # Setting up